-This all leads to the conclusion you can be too self-aware, paying constant attention to how other respond to you and burning out through attempts to regulate how you appear, based on their responses.
-This cost of self-awareness may be one of the reasons why Daniel Goleman finds most leaders are low in self awareness.
+Concealing emotions comes at the cost of consuming energy.
+This all leads to the conclusion that people can be too self-aware, paying constant attention to how others respond and burning out through attempts to regulate how they appear.
+In reality a low level of self-awareness is often evident in leaders.
+The cost of self-awareness may be one of the reasons why those desiring to be leaders have decided to toss this quality aside.